-The rug showcases an open field design that enhances its architectural feel, with an ivory corner spandrel motif surrounding a striking red field.
-A refined central medallion in French blue and ivory lends a distinguished elegance, highly prized by collectors and connoisseurs.
-The navy border provides bold contrast and structure to the composition.
-With a full, thick pile and excellent overall condition, this Heriz rug exemplifies both enduring quality and decorative versatility.
+This rare and desirable early 20th century Persian Heriz rug, dating from the first quarter of the 1900s, is uniquely woven in a smaller room-size format — a highly sought-after scale for more intimate interiors.
+The rug showcases an open field design with an ivory corner spandrel motif surrounding a striking red field.
+A refined central medallion in French blue and ivory lends distinguished elegance, highly prized by collectors.
+The navy border provides bold contrast, and the full, thick pile demonstrates both the quality of construction and the exceptional durability of the Heriz tradition.

-Dimensions: 6’ 7”x 8’ 11”
+Dimensions: 6' 7" x 8' 11"

 Date of Manufacture: 1st Quarter of the 1900s

-Place of Origin: Northwest Persia
+Place of Origin: Northwest Persia (Heriz region)

 Material: Wool pile on a cotton foundation with vegetable dyes